sva-dsi/2018-fall-course/p5guide.md

 How do we pull out information from data?
 We do this through statistics and, of course, visualization.
 Statistics can be as simple or complex as your research requires, but a general rule of thumb is that simpler statistics are better than more complex ones; you can read more about [how to lie with statistics](https://www.amazon.com/How-Lie-Statistics-Darrell-Huff/dp/0393310728).

 This term "simple" though is tricky because while computationally things may be simple - e.g. the median or average or mode - whether the application of that statistic is appropriate is not so simple.
 For example averages, medians, and modes are measures of central tendency, but each tells a different story.
 An average is the sum of all the values of interest divided by the total number of values being considered.
 Sounds straightforward - it gives us what the average performance is, or does it?
 Imagine that we're looking at income in the US and we wanted to say, the "income of an average american is: `<insert value here>`".
 But we know that the income distribution in the US is terribly skewed with a small number of people earning a whole lot more than the rest of the population.
 In this case, calculating a median value might make more sense.
 If we were to unfold this example, we would discover that there are productive and appropriate moments when averages can and should still be used in this context, but it requires additional data mining methods such stratifying by income class, geography, level of education, and so on.
-You can see some of these reflectded [here](https://en.wikipedia.org/wiki/Household_income_in_the_United_States#Aggregate_income_distribution).
+You can see some of these reflected [here](https://en.wikipedia.org/wiki/Household_income_in_the_United_States#Aggregate_income_distribution).

 ## Mathmagical Operations ✨